Haddock with sweet potatoes and rhubarb in orange maple sauce

 - Paprika powder and black pepper

-- Celtic sea salt – Normally I would use about 2 pinches or more to taste, but on the MM protocol try to keep your salt intake as low as possible.
+- Celtic sea salt – Normally I would use about 2 pinches or more to taste, but if you are on the MM protocol try to keep your salt intake as low as possible.

 FAQ’s